The Airmen's Stories - F/O R McG Waterston

 Waterston was 23.

-He was cremated at Warriston Crematorium, Edinburgh.
+He was cremated at Warriston Crematorium, Edinburgh and his ashes interred in a family grave there.

 In 2009 his crash site was marked by a permanent memorial by the Shoreham Aircraft Museum (for more information click here)